Kiff (TV series)

 Kiff (Note: South African slang for "cool") is an animated musical buddy comedy television series created by Lucy Heavens and Nic Smal and produced by Disney Television Animation in association with Titmouse, Inc. It follows the lives of two friends, Kiff Chatterley, an anthropomorphic orange squirrel, and Barry Buns, an anthropomorphic blue rabbit, who find themselves in various shenanigans around the fictional city of Table Town.
 The series debuted on March 10, 2023, on Disney Channel, and received positive reviews from critics for its humor and animation.

 The show was renewed for a second season in June 2023, which premiered on March 15, 2025.
 The show was renewed for a third season in February 2025, ahead of the second season's premiere.

 Synopsis

-Set in Table Town, a mountainous island surrounded by animals and magical creatures, the series centers on the adventures of a young, optimistic, and happy-go-lucky anthropomorphic squirrel named Kiff, whose best intentions often lead to complete chaos, and her best friend Barry, a sweet and mellow rabbit.
+Set in Table Town, a mountainous island surrounded by animals and magical creatures, the series centers on the adventures of a young, orange, and happy-go-lucky anthropomorphic squirrel named Kiff, whose best intentions often lead to complete chaos, and her best friend Barry, a sweet and blue rabbit.
 The two take the island by storm with their endless adventures and zest for life.